anomitra/ds-algo-python/trees/NOTES.md

 Then, when we reach a leaf, we check if either sum has reached `k` or not.
 If not, then we delete the node and continue the traversal.
 In this manner, all nodes are deleted in a bottom up manner.

+## Binary Search Trees

+### Sum Tree in BST

+> Question: Given a Binary Search Tree (BST), convert it to a Binary Tree such that every key of the original BST is changed to key plus sum of all greater keys in BST

+**Solution:** Do a reverse inorder traversal, maintain the sum of all the nodes upto the point where we have traversed and then add that value to the current node.

+### Check if every internal node in a BST has exactly one child

+> Question: Given the preorder traversal of a binary tree, check if each internal node in the BST has exactly one child.

+**Solution:** Check the last two values in the array, and mark them as `min` and `max` accordingly.
+If the tree is a skewed tree, all other values will be either lesser than min or higher than max.
+Traverse the array and check all the values, and return accordingly.

+### Number of possible binary trees with `n` different keys

+The number is given by the Catalan number of Cn.